 For more info on what HDT is and how Renoun got started, you should definitely check out our Blister Podcast conversation with Renoun Founder, Cyrus Schenck.

-While our initial time on the Endurance 98 had us pretty confounded, we’v since spent time on a few more skis from Renoun, including their newest ski, the Citadel 106.
+While our time on the Endurance 98 had us pretty confounded (see our full review of the 18/19 Endurance 98), we’ve since spent time on a few more skis from Renoun, including their newest ski, the Citadel 106.
 The Citadel 106 is not only lighter and wider than the Endurance 98, it also is reported to have about twice as much HDT in its core.
 And after taking a look at its specs, it seems like the Citadel 106 is also just about as crazy as the Endurance 98.